Skip to content

 Configuration#

-The configuration of the interface is under Administration → Interfaces / external data → Import → JDISC → JDisc configuration.
+The configuration of the interface is under Administration → Import and interfaces → JDISC → JDisc configuration.
 You can define any number of instances of JDisc Discovery.
 This allows complex inventory scenarios with separated networks.

 jdisc-discovery-interface